 You’ll love this Mousse Cake with Chocolate Shortbread Crust, layered with Cookie Butter Mousse and Chocolate Mousse, and then coated in Chocolate Ganache and jumbo chocolate curls.

 Chocolate and Cookie Butter Mousse Cake with Chocolate Shortbread Crust

 Oh lordy….
 Look at who’s gaining forty (pounds)!
 ME!
 This Mousse Cake was amazingly decadent and so pretty to serve.
-From the Chocolate Shortbread crust to the two different layers of mousse and then covered in ganache and huge chocolate curls – this dessert is a showstopper!
+From the chocolate shortbread crust to the two different layers of mousse and then covered in ganache and huge chocolate curls – this dessert is a showstopper!
 I loved every bite of it and so did my family.
-Seriously, I want another slice just typing this is, but alas, it’s been given away so that I don’t end up looking like a barge.
+Seriously, I want another slice just typing this, but alas, it’s been given away so that I don’t end up looking like a barge.

 I called this a Mousse CAKE….
 What would you call it?
 It’s not a pie or a tart.
 And it’s definitely not a cheesecake.
 Maybe Torte?
 Would Torte be better?
 Hmmm… I don’t know.
 All I know was this was really good!